 If you are looking for entertainment, festivals, contemporary art and culture, then you shouldn't miss the town of artists - Rovinj.
 Also called "Croatian Saint Tropez " Rovinj is one of the mostly visited and busy towns in Croatia.
 The picturesque cobblestone streets and alleys filled with exhibiting artists, colorful Venetian houses, charming old town's squares, art galleries, local markets with delicious treats and lively harbour seafront bars are swarming with tourists in summer months.
 When the crowds get too much, the 14 islands of the Rovinj archipelago make for a nice getaway to swim or dive.

 With abundance of fine restaurants - one of them awarded with Michelin star - this is the town to see and to be seen and the perfect mixture of traditional, urban and cosmopolitan.
-Best time to visit Rovinj is in September when there is a big salsa dance festival and famous RC44 regatta.
+Best time to visit Rovinj is in September, the season of various open-door festivals and venues.

 If you are in search for more tranquil way of spending your vacation time, don't miss, the town of romantics - Vrsar.
 This charming seaside village offers one of the most spectacular sunsets at the Croatian coast.
 No wonder, that the famous lover and adventurer Giacomo Casanova found Vrsar as his permanent residence.
 The setting of this small town itself, shines an irresistible charm.
 Long natural bay, sown with countless fishing boats, yachts and pleasure vessels closes with countless colourful houses at its end.